Free lacrosse scoreboard with countdown clock

 National Lacrosse League (NLL)

-The NLL is the world's premier professional indoor (box) lacrosse league, featuring 14 teams across the United States and Canada.
+The NLL is the world's top indoor (box) lacrosse league, featuring 14 teams across the United States and Canada.
 Founded in 1986, the NLL plays a winter/spring schedule in hockey and basketball arenas.
 The league showcases the intense, physical, high-scoring nature of box lacrosse, with games averaging 20+ combined goals.
 Teams like the Buffalo Bandits, Toronto Rock, and Saskatchewan Rush have built passionate fan bases.

 NCAA Lacrosse Championships

 College lacrosse in the United States has driven much of the sport's growth.
 The NCAA Division I Men's Lacrosse Championship (since 1971) and Women's Championship (since 1982) are marquee events in American college sports.
 Programs at Johns Hopkins, Syracuse, Virginia, Maryland (men's), and Northwestern, Maryland, North Carolina (women's) have produced generations of stars.
-College lacrosse serves as the primary development pathway for professional players in the USA.
+College lacrosse serves as the primary development pathway for top-level players in the USA.

 Legendary Lacrosse Players — Past and Present